Showing posts with label Quest - Roguelike. Show all posts

 Aesthetics

-Compared to similar (albeit commercial) games, this is lame with bland 8-bit visuals that embarrass the Atari ST. Its design feels cramped with a small gameplay window leaving much of the screen unused.
+Compared to similar (albeit commercial) games, this is lame with 8-bit visuals that embarrass the Atari ST. Its design feels cramped with a small gameplay window leaving much of the screen unused.
 Well, don't be fooled, because those areas are used for statistical information and notifications - triggered traps, poison arrows, falling rocks, etc.

 The sprites are usually the best part of rogue games but Dungeon Adventure is lacking somewhat.
 In fact, many enemies are pretty crude without any detail and look as if I've drawn them!
 However, I'll contradict myself because it oddly, works well and I have no idea why.
 My favourite creature is the troll - who looks like he has measles.
 I love that drawing!